jewelsofthought/neshama/site/posts/parashot/Behaalotcha.md

 n11:10] [למשׁפחותיו]{dir="rtl"} &mdash; _In their family groups_ To vent their resentment publically, entire families gathered outside their tents and wept.
 According to the Sages, the word _families_ alludes to the underlying reason for their complaints: They were frustrated by the family laws that regulated permissable relationships (_Rashi_).
 This illustrates the extent of their fall since leaving Sinai.
 The commandments were a privilege; but to some they seemed an unbearable burden.

-[ויחר־אף ה’ מאד]{dir="rtl"} &mdash; _And the wrath of_ **HaShem** _flared greatly._ G-d can be understanding if people are overcome by lust or seduction &mdash; but by saying they wanted to go back to Egypt, the people showed that they wanted to cast themselves headlong into the hands of the Evil Inclindation.
+[ויחר־אף ה' מאד]{dir="rtl"} &mdash; _And the wrath of_ **HaShem** _flared greatly._ G-d can be understanding if people are overcome by lust or seduction &mdash; but by saying they wanted to go back to Egypt, the people showed that they wanted to cast themselves headlong into the hands of the Evil Inclindation.
 This was intolerable. (_Or Hachaim_)

 11:16] Hashem tells Moses to gather 70 elders, upon whom He will lay His spirit so that they may share Moses' burden.